artur-intech/invoice/README.md

 - Invoice numbers have the format of yyyyMMddHHmmss where each letter corresponds to the current year, month, day, hours, minutes and seconds respectively.

+## Design goals:

+- Immutability
+- No static methods
+- No DTOs
+- No ORM
+- Np `null`s
+- No getters and setters
+- No public constants
+- No controllers (and MVC)
+- Unit and end-to-end tests

 ## Configuration

 - Standard VAT rate is 20% by default.
 It can be changed using `STANDARD_VAT_RATE` environment variable.